buffermet/why-android-development-sucks/README.md

 # X. SDK

 I'll cut right to the chase.
 Android Studio is the worst fucking dev environment ever devised.
-Holy fucking shit.
-WHY THE FUCK does this crappy software insist on putting the ID of XML elements on a new line??

 I finally worked out a system to quickly navigate in these damn bloated XML files, and guess what, you don't just add newlines, you add two.
-You don't adopt my style of identation, you use your own (two instead of one), and YOU **INSIST ON MAKING ME EXPAND A TAG TO SEE WHAT ITS ID IS**.
+You don't adopt my style of identation, you use your own (you indent twice), and YOU **INSIST ON MAKING ME EXPAND A TAG TO SEE WHAT ITS ID IS**.
 DO YOU EVEN USE YOUR OWN SDK????

 How much time I have wasted changing this: